eldstal/replacement-parts/README.md

 ## Licensing
 Any parts you submit must either be your own work or work that you have permission to submit.
-Parts must be released under an Open-source license of your choice (Recommended: [CC-by-sa 4.0](https://creativecommons.org/licenses/by-sa/4.0/))
+Parts must be released under an Open-source license of your choice (Recommended: [CC by-sa 4.0](https://creativecommons.org/licenses/by-sa/4.0/))

 ## Trademarks and logos
 If the part you are designing is an external part (an outer case for example),